 Tummy Tuck (Abdominoplasty) Toowoomba

-Medicare rebates are available for this procedure in a limited number of circumstances, and this will be discussed with you at the time of your consultation.
-Most private health funds will also provide additional cover, however, we recommend that you confirm this directly with your health fund.
+Medicare rebates are currently available for this procedure and most private health funds will also provide additional cover.
+However, we recommend that you confirm this directly with your health fund.

 Remove excess skin